Working with children checks

 Legal Responsibilities: Maccabi, your Club, and you

-All Maccabi organisations including clubs and events have a legal obligation to ensure that their club/event are compliant with their child safety legislation.
-Organisations are legally responsible to ensure that any paid staff member or volunteer involved in child related work i.e. coach, team manager or committee member has a cleared verification WWCC.
+All Maccabi clubs/events must comply with all relevant child safeguarding legislation.
+The clubs (or other Maccabi entity responsible for events) is legally responsible to ensure that any paid staff member or volunteer involved in child related work i.e. coach, team manager or committee member has a cleared verification WWCC.

 Solely accepting someone’s WWCC number is legally not sufficient for an organisation to be compliant.
 It is the responsibility of the organisation to complete the verification and keep all the records.

-All Maccabi clubs at the beginning of each season are to submit the name and contact details of the Club’s Integrity Officer and Club’s Compliance Officer.
+At the beginning of each season the clubs must submit the name and contact details of the Club’s Integrity Officer and Compliance Officer.
 These positions can be the same person but need to be a committee member that does not hold another position on the committee.
-Details can be emailed to integritymanager@maccabi.com.au
+Details can be emailed to the Maccabi Australia National Integrity Manager integritymanager@maccabi.com.au